decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 This document is not a specification, but a **profile**.
 It outlines existing specifications required for implementations to interoperate among each other.
 It also clarifies mandatory to implement features for the optionalities mentioned in the referenced specifications.

-The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol for the request and verification of JWT VCs encapsulated in [[ref:Verifiable Presentations]].
+The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol to request presentation of JWT VCs encapsulated in [[ref:Verifiable Presentations]] ([[ref: VC Data Model v1.1]]).
 A full list of the open standards used in this profile can be found in [Overview of the Open Standards Requirements](#overview-of-the-open-standards-requirements).

 ### Audience

-The audience of the document includes verifiable credential implementers and/or enthusiasts.
+The audience of the document includes Verifiable Credential implementers and/or enthusiasts.
 The first few sections give an overview of the problem area and profile requirements for JWT VC interoperability.
 Subsequent sections are detailed and technical, describing the protocol flow and request-responses.

 ## Status of This Document